 Shooting: There are a few different types of shots in hockey.
 The best thing for a beginner to learn is the Wrist Shot.
 We found this very detailed video that should get your kid on the right track.

 Hockey Books for Kids

 - Hockey 123 by Christopher Jordan is a great book for preschool kids, to help introduce them to the main concepts behind hockey.
 If you like this one, there are a number of books in the series, including Hockey ABC and Hockey Shapes.
-Kids can count players, sticks and Stanley cups; explore the colours of the rainbow through team logos and sweaters; look for familiar shapes amongst pucks, scoreboards and nets, and work their way through an alphabet from Arena to Zamboni.
+Kids can count players, sticks, and Stanley cups; explore the colors of the rainbow through team logos and sweaters; look for familiar shapes amongst pucks, scoreboards, and nets, and work their way through an alphabet from Arena to Zamboni.

-- Hockey Canada’s Learn All About Hockey: Color and Activity is a hockey workbook where kids can colour, follow mazes, do word searches, and more.
+- Hockey Canada’s Learn All About Hockey: Color and Activity is a hockey workbook where kids can color, follow mazes, do word searches, and more.
 All details of the game, from the dimensions of the ice surface to the rules, are included.
-There are images of referee hand signals for penalties, off sides, goals and more.
-Players are also introduced to each piece of equipment, and taught how it’s used.
+There are images of referee hand signals for penalties, offsides, goals, and more.
+Players are also introduced to each piece of equipment and taught how it’s used.
 The book follows two teams as they compete in a hockey game.